Frequently Asked Questions

 Who can I contact with questions or concerns?

-The Kansas City Ballet customer service representatives can help answer all your questions!
+The Kansas City Ballet patron service representatives can help answer all your questions!
 There are two simple ways to reach us.
 Send us an email or call us directly at 816.931.8993.
+The box office is open Monday thru Friday, 9am-5pm, and Saturdays 11am-4pm on performance weekends.
 Our website always has the most up to date information.
 Calling the box office is the quickest way to get questions answered if you cannot find the answer on our website.

 How long are ballets?